EMF EMI Surveys / RF Radiation Measurement Commercial / Industrial EMF Inspection & FAQ Reference Page

 Radio frequency interference, RFI, is any undesirable electrical energy with content within the frequency range dedicated to radio frequency transmission.
 Conducted RFI is most often found in the low frequency range of several kHz to 30MHz.
 Radiated RFI is most often found in the frequency range from 30MHz to 10GHz.

-A. Though the accuracy of our digital gaussmeter is 3%, there are other factors to consider.
+A. Though the accuracy of our digital EMF gaussmeters are ~3%, there are other factors to consider.
 Load, time of day, equipment fluctuations and other point source interference can cause variations in readings.
 The other main issue is getting the exact location of the measurement as inches can make a significant difference.
 Having good maps and blueprints available will greatly enhance the quality of your survey.
 In addition, our laser measuring tape is accurate to within 1 millimeter at over 200 yards and can perform as built style surveys for an additional fee.
+When it comes to EMF surveys, one of the most critical factors is professional judgement in knowing WHERE to use the gaussmeter / RF meter and HOW to interpret the results.
+Unless a meter is poorly made or substantially inaccurate (more than 10%) a professional inspector does not require high precision such as found in a laboratory.

-But regardless of the factors involved, the results of our inspections are consistently accurate enough to make an informed decision on the health and safety of your staff and employees.
+But regardless of the factors involved, the results of our inspections are consistently accurate enough and ScanTech emphasizes critical thinking skills to make an informed decision on the health and safety of your staff and employees.

-Q. Can you pick up cell phone / microwave tower emissions?
+Q. Do you measure EMF in the form of cell phone / microwave tower / RF emissions?

 A. Yes – our RF meters are sensitive enough to pick up on radio frequency emissions well within the suggested safety guidelines by the various engineering / government agencies such as the FCC, ICNIRP, ANSI / IEEE and others.
 It can also pick up on personal RF from handheld cell phones, cordless phones, and wireless base stations / routers.